 Here are the results:

-The column headed “Document Sentiment +/-” gives me the overall sentiment of the each review, telling me whether it’s positive or negative.
+The column headed “Document Sentiment +/-” gives me the overall sentiment of each review, telling me whether it’s positive or negative.
 The two columns to the left of us give me the numerical values for that sentiment: basically, how positive or negative each review is.
 I can also explore the sentiment levels associated with various aspects of the hotel, such as staff attitude or the price of a room.

 Step 3: Visualizing the data